Collaborative Research and Creative Activity Initiative

-The Collaborative Research and Creative Activity Initiative is designed to foster new collaborative research and creative activities between faculty members from different disciplines.
+The Collaborative Research and Creative Activity Initiative is designed to foster new collaborative research and creative activities between faculty members from different disciplines and/or areas of expertise.
 Proposals that create and integrate ideas across the arts, sciences, humanities, and all professional colleges will be most competitive.
 Research partnerships across GVSU units and between GVSU and other universities and institutions are strongly encouraged.

 There will be two submission cycles per year with deadlines at the close of business (5:00 p.m.) on October 1st and March 1st of each year.
 If the 1st falls on a weekend the deadline is moved to 5:00 p.m. on the next business day.